sejoon86/DRLND_2nd_project_FINAL/README.md

 ### 3) Reward
 * Reward +0.1 is given for each step the reacher has its end within the moving sphere.
 * The max time step of one episode consists of 1000 steps.
+* Environment is considered solved when the average reward for 100 episodes becomes larger than 30.

 ## Getting Started